cym13/various-tutorials/functional_programming.rst

 is often called foldl or fold-left in what case it comes with its counterpart foldr or fold-right.
 This is the same as reduce but it operates from left to right.

+**Any time you need to transform a list into a single object reduce is there for you**

 Together these functions describe a very common design pattern to manipulate
 data: filter-map-reduce